Department of Chemistry

 CHE 7936.
 Doctoral Dissertation.
 (0-0) 6 Credit Hours.

+Prerequisite: Permission of the Graduate Advisor of Record and dissertation director.
 Preparation and writing of the Doctoral dissertation.
 May be repeated for credit, but not more than 12 hours will apply to the Doctoral degree.
 Enrollment in either CHE 7921-8 or CHE 7931-8, depending on progress, is required each term in which the dissertation is in progress.
-Differential Tuition: $300.
-Course Fees: GS01 $180.
+This course has Differential Tuition.
+Course Fee: GS01 $180.

 CHE 7937.
 Doctoral Dissertation.
 (0-0) 7 Credit Hours.

+Prerequisite: Permission of the Graduate Advisor of Record and dissertation director.
 Preparation and writing of the Doctoral dissertation.
 May be repeated for credit, but not more than 12 hours will apply to the Doctoral degree.
 Enrollment in either CHE 7921-8 or CHE 7931-8, depending on progress, is required each term in which the dissertation is in progress.
-Differential Tuition: $350.
-Course Fees: GS01 $210.
+This course has Differential Tuition.
+Course Fee: GS01 $210.

 CHE 7938.
 Doctoral Dissertation.
 (0-0) 8 Credit Hours.

+Prerequisite: Permission of the Graduate Advisor of Record and dissertation director.
 Preparation and writing of the Doctoral dissertation.
 May be repeated for credit, but not more than 12 hours will apply to the Doctoral degree.
 Enrollment in either CHE 7921-8 or CHE 7931-8, depending on progress, is required each term in which the dissertation is in progress.
-Differential Tuition: $400.
-Course Fees: GS01 $240.
+This course has Differential Tuition.
+Course Fee: GS01 $240.